-- Section 1.
+Section 1.
 Recitals Incorporated by Reference.
-The above and foregoing recitals are incorporated in the Ordinance by reference. - Section 2.
+The above and foregoing recitals are incorporated in the Ordinance by reference.

+Section 2.
 Authority.
-This Ordinance is enacted pursuant to (1) the General Statutes of the State of North Carolina, Section 153A-121, which grants Chatham County general ordinance-making power; (2) General Statute, Section 153A-123, which grants Chatham County the authority to enforce its ordinances; (3) General Statute, Section 153A-340, which grants Chatham County the authority to adopt zoning and development regulation ordinances to promote health, safety, morals, or the general welfare, including the authority to adopt and extend temporary moratoria; (4) General Statute, Section 113-415.1, which addresses the County's ordinance-making powers related to oil and gas development; and (5) the Chatham County Moratorium Ordinance. - Section 3.
+This Ordinance is enacted pursuant to (1) the General Statutes of the State of North Carolina, Section 153A-121, which grants Chatham County general ordinance-making power; (2) General Statute, Section 153A-123, which grants Chatham County the authority to enforce its ordinances; (3) General Statute, Section 153A-340, which grants Chatham County the authority to adopt zoning and development regulation ordinances to promote health, safety, morals, or the general welfare, including the authority to adopt and extend temporary moratoria; (4) General Statute, Section 113-415.1, which addresses the County's ordinance-making powers related to oil and gas development; and (5) the Chatham County Moratorium Ordinance.

+Section 3.
 Definitions.
-The words and phrases defined in this Section shall have the same meaning as in the Ordinance. - Section 4.
+The words and phrases defined in this Section shall have the same meaning as in the Ordinance.

+Section 4.
 Jurisdiction.
 This ordinance shall apply to all of Chatham County except for those areas included within incorporated municipalities and their extraterritorial jurisdictions.

-- Section 5.
+Section 5.
 Purpose.
-The purpose of the extension of the moratorium is to allow the Chatham County Board of Commissioners time to expand and complete the study of the Mining and Energy Commission's regulations and other state and federal regulations applicable to oil and gas development to determine whether such regulations adequately protect the County and its citizens from the impacts of hydraulic fracturing and other oil and gas development activities, and to develop standards and conditions to be implemented through a conditional use permit or other appropriate mechanisms to address any impacts that are not adequately addressed by applicable state and federal regulations. - Section 6.
+The purpose of the extension of the moratorium is to allow the Chatham County Board of Commissioners time to complete the study of the Mining and Energy Commission's regulations and other state and federal regulations applicable to oil and gas development to determine whether such regulations adequately protect the County and its citizens from the impacts of hydraulic fracturing and other oil and gas development activities, and to develop standards and conditions to be implemented through a conditional use permit or other appropriate mechanisms to address any impacts that are not adequately addressed by applicable state and federal regulations.

+Section 6.
 Imposition of Moratorium on the Oil and Gas Development Activities.
-There is hereby established as of the effective date hereof a twelve (12) month moratorium on any County approval required by law for oil and gas development activities.
+There is hereby established as of the effective date hereof a six (6) month moratorium on any County approval required by law for oil and gas development activities.
 It shall be unlawful and a violation of this Ordinance for any person within the jurisdiction to which this Ordinance applies to engage in oil or gas development activities that require a County permit.
-The Board will use this twelve (12) month moratorium period to expand and complete the study of the impacts of oil and gas development activities in other states and develop a plan to regulate and mitigate impacts from these activities that are not addressed adequately by State and federal regulatory programs, the existing County Zoning Ordinance, and other ordinances, giving consideration to the particular natural and man-made environment of Chatham County.
+The Board will use this six (6) month moratorium period to determine and adopt amendments to the existing County Zoning Ordinance, and other ordinances, giving consideration to potential impacts of those activities to the particular natural and man-made environment of Chatham County.